-WHAT IS XCELASONE?
+WHAT IS CREATING A CULTURE OF CARE?

-Xcelasone (Excel-As-One) is an interactive prevention education program that empowers members to make safer, healthier and more compassionate choices.
-The program covers various educational topics such as hazing prevention, bystander intervention, alcohol awareness, sexual assault prevention, the value of belonging, equity, inclusion and diversity and mental health awareness.
+Creating a Culture of Care is an interactive prevention education program that empowers new members to make safer, healthier and more compassionate choices.
+The program covers various health & well-being educational topics such as alcohol and substance misuse prevention, belonging, equity, inclusion and diversity (BEID), hazing prevention, mental health and well-being and sexual misconduct prevention and survivor support.

-Please refer to the Xcelasone FAQ & Troubleshooting in the Delta Gamma library for more information.
+Please refer to the Creating a Culture of Care FAQ & Troubleshooting document in the Delta Gamma Library for more information.

-HOW DO I COMPLETE XCELASONE?
+HOW DO I COMPLETE CREATING A CULTURE OF CARE?

-To complete Xcelasone, you will need an electronic device with internet access and audio/video capabilities.
+To complete the Creating a Culture of Care program, you will need an electronic device with internet access and audio/video capabilities.
 New members must have claimed their Delta Gamma member account at deltagamma.org in order to access the platform.